RPG Errata: Sellswords, and Bargaining

 This is where “Fail Forward” comes from.
 As a statement of purpose, it merely says that whenever PCs fail at a task, they should never find themselves back on their heels.
 Failures should propel action just as much as successes, and PCs should never have to make the same roll twice.
 Failure when climbing a wall should mean you get spotted by the guards, not that you fall on your butt and have to try again.
 Failure to pick a lock should mean alarms go off, not that the thief has to try again.
 Failure in deciphering a magic scroll should mean that the party’s only option is to travel to the dark marshes to meet with the Mad Magi who knows the language, not that the scholar needs to try again tomorrow.

 If the GM is using difficulty to shape player behavior, why give them the small chance of a problematic success draped in more likely boring failure?
-If there is a situation where Haggling the roll isn’t suitable, then it’s likely the roll itself isn’t necessary.
+If there is a situation where Haggling the roll isn’t suitable, then it’s possible the roll itself isn’t necessary.

 Cost is important in any game.
 When discussing economies, assets, Interesting Choices, and cost-benefit analyses, cost is…well, it’s half the analysis.
 Haggling is allowing the Devil’s Bargain mechanic from Blades in the Dark to be player-guided.
 Lots of games urge GMs to offer bargains like this — “I’ll make it easier, but it’ll cost you…” — and as we’ve explored earlier, there is a lot of mileage one can get out of allowing the rest of the table take part in otherwise GM-exclusive duties.